-The FDA does not run the pregnancy registry studies.
+FDA does not run the pregnancy registry studies.
 The drug company that makes the medicine is usually in charge of the pregnancy registry.
-The telephone number and web link will connect you to the company in charge of the registry.
+FDA keeps a list of ongoing registries.

-If you do not see your medicine on the list, then there is not a pregnancy registry for that medicine.
+If you do not see your medicine on the list, then there may not be a pregnancy registry for that medicine.
 You may find other information about your medicine at:

 - Medication Guides - Information handouts that come with some prescription medicines.

-- Drug Specific Information - Index of information on some FDA-approved drugs.
+- Drug Specific Information - List of information on some FDA-approved drugs.